Fresh Spiralized Zucchini Salad with Beets

 Recipe variations

-As with most salads, you can customize it to make it your own, here are some suggestions:
+As with most salads, you can customize this veggie noodle salad to make it your own.
+Here are some suggestions:

 • Mediterranean – Replace mint with oregano, add some chopped kalamata olives, and crumbles of feta cheese.

-• Add cheese - just before serving add ¼ (more or less to taste) of your favorite cheese such as blue cheese, gorgonzola cheese, goat cheese, cheddar cheese.
+• Add cheese – Just before serving, add 1/4 cup (more or less to taste) of your favorite cheese such as parmesan, blue cheese, gorgonzola cheese, goat cheese, or cheddar cheese.

 a view looking down at veggie noodle salad on a plate